 The standard assumption used to be that married couples had children, but that's not quite accurate anymore either.
-Plenty of couples don't have children until later in life, or choose not to have any at all.
+Plenty of couples don't have children until later in life, have children without getting married, or choose not to have any at all.

 Money is always a touchy subject.
 But understanding the purchasing power of your customers has obvious advantages, from pricing and branding your products to the marketing approach you take.